arhamkhnz/next-colocation-template/README.md

 You can view the file tree below to get a better understanding of how this setup is structured in practice.

 Want to try this structure in your own project?
 [Clone the repo](https://github.com/arhamkhnz/next-colocation-template) and use it as a starting point.
-It comes with a starter dashboard page and is built using `TypeScript` and [Shadcn UI](https://ui.shadcn.com), so you can start prototyping with real components right away.
+It comes with a starter dashboard page, as well as auth pages including login and register, and is built using `TypeScript` and [Shadcn UI](https://ui.shadcn.com), so you can start prototyping with real components right away.

 ### Using Private Folders (`_components/`)